craigduncanlab/shelf/README.md

 (c) Craig Duncan 2017-2021.

+What does the sofware do?
+It provides an integrated visual text analysis tool for exploring the visual (GUI) structure of your text documents, and their internal XML structures (style codes and bookmarks in the case of Word).
+The structures will likely have been encoded by the authors using the native GUI application, and may or may not form a sensible database schema.

+It is intended to be interoperable across different text formats or text annotations, including markdown, HTML and OOXML (docx, odf).

+I am writing a more academic paper on its design and potential uses, available in due course.

-The Project Names have progressed through several beta versions (flavours) so far, including PowerDock, M-Press, Shelf and now LitDB.
+The Project names have progressed through several beta versions (flavours) so far, including PowerDock, M-Press, Shelf and now LitDB.
 I am predominantly developing on a mac, but it will be suitable for cross-platform distribution.

-What does it do?
-It provides a visual medium for examining the structure of your text documents, and to align similar information across different documents.
-I am writing a more academic paper on its design and potential uses, available in due course.

-The consistent goal is to provide an integrated environment to allow text editing, presentation, and database functions.
-It is intended to be interoperable across different text formats or text annotations, including markdown, HTML and OOXML (docx, odf).

 # Application specific help